Medically reviewed by Drugs.com. Last updated on Nov 26, 2022.

 Drink extra fluids so you will pass more urine while you or your child are receiving ioversol.
 This may help prevent kidney problems.

-It is very important that your doctor check the progress of you or your child closely while you are receiving ioversol.
-This will allow your doctor to see if the medicine is working properly and to decide if you should continue to receive it.
+It is very important that your doctor check the progress of you or your child closely while you are receiving ioversol to see if the medicine is working properly and to decide if you should continue to receive it.
+Blood and urine tests may be needed to check for any unwanted effects.

-ioversol may cause a serious type of allergic reaction called anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
-Tell your doctor or nurse right away if you or your child has a skin rash, itching, shortness of breath, sweating, swelling of the face, tongue, and throat, or tightness in the chest after you get the injection.
+Ioversol may cause a serious allergic reactions, including anaphylaxis, which can be life-threatening and requires immediate medical attention.
+Tell your doctor or nurse right away if you or your child has chest tightness, cough, difficulty swallowing, dizziness, fast heartbeat, hives, itching, skin rash, puffiness or swelling of the eyelids or around the eyes, face, lips, or tongue, trouble breathing, or unusual tiredness or weakness after you receive ioversol.

 Tell your doctor right away if you or your child have mild, burning pain, feeling of warmth or coldness, peeling of the skin, redness, or swelling at the injection site.